Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ### Config

-These topics allow viewing and updating configuration settings at runtime.
+These topics allow viewing and updating configuration settings at runtime, and viewing the hard-coded auto-configs.
 The available settings are listed as [config defaults](#defaults).

 #### Read